9 benefits of train travel for business

 Road, land or air; whichever way you choose to travel for work, the vast stretch of 874 miles that makes up the UK, offers lots of ways to get there.
 However, with more than 2,563 train stations servicing the breadth of the country, train travel still remains one of the most popular options for business travel.
 As we come out of the pandemic and begin travelling safely again, train travel for business proves cost and time-efficient.

-If you’re one of the many individuals that see the benefits of train travel for; client meetings, business events and face-to-face meetings, you’ll be pleased to know there’s several benefits in travelling this way.
+If you’re one of the many individuals that see the benefits of train travel for; client meetings, business events and face-to-face meetings, you’ll be pleased to know there are several benefits in travelling this way.

 Read on to discover nine good reasons why train travel trumps other modes of public transport every time: